ravs788/todo-solution/README.md

 ---

-For further details on code or configuration, see `flow-diagram.md` for architecture and API flow.
+For further details on code or configuration, see `flow-diagram.md` for updated architecture and latest API flow (including admin approval and direct password reset).